alexwlchan/alexwlchan.net/src/_drafts/testing-rust-cli-apps-with-assert-cmd.md

 ```

 Initially I wrote this helper just calling `.stderr(expected_stderr)` to do an exact match, like in previous tests, but I got an error *"`expected_stderr` escapes the function body here"*.
-I'm not sure what that means -- something to do with borrowing -- but wrapping it in a predicate seems to fix the error, so I'm happy.
+I'm not sure what that means -- it's something to do with borrowing -- but wrapping it in a predicate seems to fix the error, so I'm happy.

 ---